skyySea1/driverchart-frontend/vue/docs/GUIDESTYLE.md

 # VueBus Style Guide

-This style guide outlines the visual and interaction conventions for the VueBus project, ensuring consistency across new and existing features for lean and asserctive development.
+This style guide outlines the visual and interaction conventions for the VueBus project, ensuring consistency across new and existing features for lean and assertive development.

 ## 1. Color Palette and Themes